-To start split-screen mode, open one of the apps you want to open in split-screen.
+To start split-screen mode, open one of the apps you would like to open in split-screen.
 Then flick up to open your recent apps list.
 Tap on an app’s icon at the top of its screen, and select Split screen.
 That app will then zoom to the top of your display.
-Below it, your recent apps list will stay open.
-Either scroll through the list to select another app for split-screen mode, or go back to your home page and select another app from your app drawer.
+Below it, your recent apps list will stay open so that you can scroll through the list to select another app for split-screen mode.
+Or, if you prefer, you can go back to your home page and choose another app from your app drawer.

 - How to switch from iPhone to Android: The ultimate guide